allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 * A modular structure that mostly resolves the [circular import problem](https://itnext.io/flask-factory-pattern-to-setup-your-project-8fe7d6b23247)

 These capabilities meant I could:
-1. Implement Flask Blueprints to logically separate different application functional areas.
+1. Implement Flask Blueprints to logically separate different functional areas.
 2. Build the application knowing that I could eventually drop-in an industrial-grade application server when I was ready to go to Production.
 3. Facilitate the integration of a testing framework.